 Once your business becomes liable for Illinois UI tax, it remains liable until IDES approves a termination request.

 UI tax is paid on each employee's wages up to a maximum annual amount.
 That amount, known as the "taxable wage base," increases slightly every few years in Illinois.
-In recent years, and as of 2023, it has been around $13,000.
+In 2024, it is $13,590.